0m364/Gpt-scrape/README.md

 they are basically the same scrape_summarize has a 300 token limit you can change this ..

+tested woth 5000 tokens successfully still left at 300 because there are diminished returns since it only gives a summary... if you need different data stored i can make that happen as well

 run $ export OPENAI_API_KEY="your-key-goes-here"
  (win) CMD $ setx OPENAI_API_KEY "your-key-goes-here"